 - 2. Measure the distance from the floor to the center of the headlight and make a mark on the wall at the same height. - 3.
 Start the engine.
 Turn the headlight switch to high beam. - 4.
 Observe the headlight aim on the wall.
 The most intense part of the headlight beam should be two inches (5 cm) below the mark on the wall.
 Include rider weight on the seat when measuring. - 5.
-The adjustment screw is located on the right side of the headlight pod.
-To adjust the beam, loosen the screw.
-Adjust the headlamp to the desired position, then tighten the screw.
+The adjustment knob is located on the right side of the headlight pod.
+Adjust the beam to the desired position by turning the knob either clockwise or counter-clockwise.